 Many infectious diseases are contagious and spread through person-to-person contact, animal or insect bites, contaminated food or water, or exposure to environmental organisms.

 As a top cancer hospital in India, HCG boasts some of the finest infectious disease specialists, who are extensively trained to manage a wide range of infectious diseases using evidence-based treatments.

 There are multiple modes through which infectious diseases are transmitted, and these are broadly classified into two types: direct contact and indirect contact.

 Direct contact with an infected person or animal is one of the most common routes for a broad spectrum of infectious diseases.
 Direct transmission is further classified into:

 When an infected person touches, kisses, coughs, or sneezes on someone who is not infected, infectious diseases can be transmitted directly.
 Sexual intercourse with an infected person can also lead to the transmission of certain infectious diseases.

-- 2. Animal to Person: An individual can contract an infectious disease if bitten or scratched by an infected animal.
+It is possible to contract an infectious disease if bitten or scratched by an infected animal.
 Furthermore, handling animal waste also poses an increased infection risk.

-Indirect Contact: Indirect contact can also cause the transmission of several disease-causing pathogens.
-For instance, pathogens present on inanimate items, such as table surfaces, doorknobs, and even faucet handles, can cause infectious diseases.
+Indirect contact can also cause the transmission of several disease-causing pathogens.
+For instance, pathogens present on inanimate items, such as table surfaces, doorknobs, and even faucet handles can cause infectious diseases.

-Insect Bites: Certain infectious diseases are transmitted through insect carriers, namely mosquitoes, lice, fleas and ticks.
+Certain infectious diseases are transmitted through insect carriers, namely mosquitoes, lice, fleas, and ticks.

 There are different classes of drugs available for the successful management of infectious diseases: